Nepiki/Guides/Dragon-Force-(Saturn).md

 _Capture Zanon and prevent Eclisis from consuming his soul_

-Defeat Zanon and his generals at Lightan castle and instead of escaping as they do in all other scenarios, in the Fandaria campaign he will be taken prisoner.
+Defeat Zanon and his generals at Lightan castle and instead of escaping as they do in all other campaigns, in the Fandaria campaign he will be taken prisoner.

 ***